 3.1.2 non-normative reference [ITU-T A.5]: The whole or parts of a document where the referenced document has been used as supplementary information in the preparation of the Recommendation or to assist the understanding or use of the Recommendation and to which conformance is not necessary.

-3.1.3 normative reference [b-ITU-T A.1]: Another document that contains provisions which, through reference to it, constitute provisions to the referring document.
+3.1.3 normative reference [b-ITU-T A.1]: The whole or parts of a document that contains provisions which, through reference to it, constitute provisions to the referring document.

 3.2 Terms defined in this Recommendation